 The average human spends one-third of their life sleeping, but rumor has it that things were a little bit different for Leonardo da Vinci: da Vinci would only take 1-hour naps every 4 hours.
-Looking at one of the most influential geniuses of mankind, one might think that sleeping might actually be unnecessary.
+Looking at one of the most influential geniuses of mankind, one might think that the long rest might actually be unnecessary.
 Maybe we all have the potential to be like da Vinci, but we spend too much time sleeping?
-While da Vinci’s story remains invalidated, scientists proved that sleep fosters brain growth and helps us be more functional while we are not sleeping.
+While da Vinci’s story remains invalidated, researchers have proved that sleep fosters brain growth and helps us be more functional while we are awake.
 How so?

 Want to make the right decisions?
 Want to make the best out of your life?
 Then maybe it is time to invest more in sleep.
-Maybe da Vinci did not, but it still does not mean that he could not have achieved more with a little bit more sleep.
+Maybe da Vinci did not, but it still does not mean that he could not have achieved more with a little bit more of it.